Do you know? LIC Jeevan Anand is one of the top-selling insurance plans among the LIC products.

 Participation in profits:

-The policy shall be entitled to receive Simple Reversionary Bonuses declared during the policy term provided the policy is in force.
 A final Additional Bonus may also be declared in the year when the policy results in a claim by death or due for the maturity benefit provided the policy is in force.
 Final Additional Bonus will not be paid under paid-up policies.

 Rider Benefits:

-Option to take death benefit in installments:
+Option to take death benefit in instalments:

 Settlement Option for Maturity Benefit: